top of page

 Writer's pictureAmma Edits, LLC

-The topic has been a recurring question this week from the authors I'm working with, prompting me to dedicate a brief blog post to it today!
-The straightforward answer is: choose the option that best suits your book.
-You may even utilize all four within the same book if you wish.
-There are no strict rules in this regard.
-Nonetheless, it is crucial to label each correctly, as they each fulfill unique roles.
+This week, the authors I'm collaborating with have consistently raised this topic, inspiring me to address it in a brief blog post today!
+The definitive answer is: select the option that aligns best with your book.
+Feel free to incorporate all four options in the same book if you desire.
+There are no rigid guidelines on this matter.
+However, it is essential to accurately label each one, as they serve distinct purposes.

 Author’s Note